bojand/talks/slides/2017-04-practical-promises/practical-promises.md

 * https://github.com/wbinnssmith/awesome-promises
 * In the real world Promise implementation is unlikely your performance bottleneck
 * Native Promises will only get faster
+* Async / await returns a native Promise no matter what implementation you use

 NOTES:
 _[3 minutes]_